btonic/go-research/README.md

 Interestingly, because the GC must obey the G parking status, the program execution can affect GC execution indirectly, as it is possible to prevent a coroutine from successfully parking.

 ## Safety of types
+In Go, there is a general understanding that all operations are memory safe.
+However, this only holds when race conditions are not present.
+Certain types in Go are represented by underlying structures.
+These operations do not always enforce atomic properties.
+As a result, we can manipulate memory in a way that is unsafe.
+These types have been [documented within this repository](testing/unsafe-types/README.md).